Quantum Optimal Transport: Introduction

-The matrix $C$ can be viewed as a ``cost'' matrix in certain instances that will be explained later.
+The matrix $C$ can be viewed as a ``cost matrix'' in certain instances that will be explained later.

 The quantum optimal transport has a simple operational interpretation.
-Suppose that Alice and Bob are two parties, who share a bipartite state $\rho^{AB}$.
+Suppose that Alice and Bob represent two parties who share a bipartite state $\rho^{AB}$.
 Their local detection statistics are fixed by the marginals $\rho^A = \tr_B\rho^{AB}$ and $\rho^B = \tr_A\rho^{AB}$.
 If $C$ is an effect, i.e. $0 \leq C \leq 1$, then $\rT^Q_{C}(\rho^A,\rho^B)$ is the minimum probability of observing $C$ with fixed local states $\rho^A$, $\rho^B$.
 If $C$ is just positive semidefinite, then $\rT^Q_{C}(\rho^A,\rho^B)$ is the minimum expected value of the observable $C$.
-For more details on the physical interpretation and applications we refer the Reader to the companion paper \cite{FECZ} and references therein.
+For more details on the physical interpretation and applications we refer the reader to the companion paper \cite{FECZ} and references therein.

 Observe that finding the value of $\rT^Q_{C}(\rho^A,\rho^B)$ is a semidefinite programming problem (SDP).
-Using standard complexity results for SDP, as in \cite[Theorem 5.1]{VB96}, we show that the complexity of finding the value of $\rT^Q_{C}(\rho^A,\rho^B)$ within a given precision $\varepsilon>0$ is polynomial in the size of the given data and $\log\frac{1}{\varepsilon}$.
+Using standard complexity results for SDP, as in \cite[Theorem~5.1]{VB96}, we show that the complexity of finding the value of $\rT^Q_{C}(\rho^A,\rho^B)$ within a given precision $\varepsilon>0$ is polynomial in the size of the given data and $\log\frac{1}{\varepsilon}$.
 There are quantum algorithms that offer a speedup for SDP \cite{brandao2017quantum}.